BRogers-BCIT/Baldurs_Bones_Project/ReadMe.md

 By beating local residents in the game, the player will increase their reputation within the city.

-The end goal of the game is to gain enough reputation to be worthy of playing against a local celebrity named "Volothamp Geddarm".
+The end goal of the game is to gain enough reputation to be worthy of playing against a local celebrity who goes buy the name "Volo".
-(Henceforth known as "Volo").

 Volo is a famous adventurer who tends to reside in a local tavern.
-The game finishes when the player beats the adventurer Volo in a final game of Baldur's Bones.
+The game finishes when the player beats the Volo in a final game of Baldur's Bones.

-## Tools and Frameworks:
+## Current Tools and Frameworks:

 #### Languages: Java.